fullstackreact/30-days-of-react/day-03/post.md

 }
 ```

 In this example, `<Entry>` components receive string values via `text` prop.
-You are free to name props anything you want, but it's a good practice to choose descriptive names for props.
+You are free to name props anything you want, but it's a good practice to choose descriptive names.

-Now, let's modify the `<Entry>` component itself to use the string value passed to it via `text` prop.
+Now, let's make changes to the JSX of `<Entry>` component, so entries display the string value passed to them via `text` prop.

 ```javascript
 function Entry(props) {